-Continuity mistake: Before Pollyanna arrives on the train, when Jimmy Bean pushes the metal hoop down the road, two girls stop their doll carriages right beside each other and grab their dolls.
-Next shot, their carriages are about 4 ft. apart wide enough for Jimmy to run between.
+Continuity mistake: Before Pollyanna arrives on the train, when Jimmy Bean pushes the metal hoop down the road, two girls stop their doll carriages right beside each other and grab their dolls, but in the next shot their carriages are about 4 feet apart, which is now wide enough for Jimmy to run between.
+(00:01:10)

 Revealing mistake: When the two dinosaurs are fighting besides the cliff, Malone and Jennifer Holmes hide behind a rock overlooking the cliff.
 One of the dinosaurs sweeps its tail, and knocks the two lovebirds over the cliff, but they fall onto a rock jutting out from the cliff.
 After we see them fall, there is a wide shot of the dinosaur swinging its tail.
 He swings it one way, then the other.
 After he swings it the first way, the tail freezes in mid-air for a split second, then swings the other way.
 It's obviously the same shot of the first tail swing, but played in reverse with a pause in between.